 No, it depends on the type of care – whether residential, assisted or nursing – and the choice of room.
 We strive to ensure all bedrooms are beautifully appointed and have a pleasant outlook.
-The Home Manager and our Customer Service Advisors can advise on individual room rates and, if you wish to move to another room at a later date, whether the fee will alter.
+The Home Manager can advise on individual room rates and, if you wish to move to another room at a later date, whether the fee will alter.

 No, the fee is linked to the tier of care required.
 This is determined in a pre-admission assessment and then through regular reassessments of care needs.
 Twice a year, or if your care needs change, we hold a review meeting.
 We will notify you of this meeting and if care needs have changed there will be a fee change.
 On admission there is a 5% discount available for couples.
 The discount applies to the highest fee only, not both fees.
 We also offer a 2.5% discount if fees are paid quarterly in advance.

 Yes, we can help with that.
 We are used to situations where someone who needs care now has funds tied up in a property that needs to be sold.
 We recognise that deferring payment can help families make the right choice about full-time care when it is needed.
 We can defer up to 80% of the fees, provided the property is being sold on the market at a sensible price.
 We charge interest of 4% above base rate on outstanding fees which we require to be settled on the sale of the property.
 Please ask the Home Manager for more details.

 No, unlike many providers around 90% of our residents are privately funded.
 Consequently we do not operate any subsidisation policy as we believe that would be unfair to those who have planned for and saved towards their care costs in later life.
 You can be confident that all your fees are charged in respect of your own individual care.